stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

     be extended to `Monoid`.

-Final notes: If you are new to functional programming, make sure to give your implementations of exercies 6 to 10 a try at the REPL.
+Final notes: If you are new to functional programming, make sure to give your implementations of exercises 6 to 10 a try at the REPL.
 Note, how we can implement all of these functions with a minimal amount of code and how, as shown in exercise 11, these behaviors can be combined in a single list traveral.